cristbjesus/nomads-dice-roller/README.md

 ### Production environment

-- Update the `randomApiKey` environment variable in the `environment.prod.js` file to use the [RANDOM.ORG](https://www.random.org/) API key that you have for the production environment.
+- Update the `randomApiKey` environment variable in the `environment.prod.js` file with your [RANDOM.ORG](https://www.random.org/) API key for the production environment.

     ```javascript
     export const environment = {